Europe is the new destination for Nepali migrant workers

-Some 38,000 Nepalis officially sought employment in Europe last fiscal year, which is about 8% of the total number of labour permits issued that year— a sharp rise from just a few years ago.
-Many end up in eastern European countries which, until recently, used to be a country of emigrants.
+Pandey was among the 38,000 Nepalis who officially sought employment in Europe last fiscal year, which is about 8% of the total number of labour permits issued that year — a sharp rise from just a few years ago.
+He, like most prospective workers, lack information about where they are going, the reality of the labour market there, and are easily tricked by recruiters with false promises.

 “There are now Nepalis trying to go to Europe not just from Nepal but straight from the Gulf countries, where they are already employed,” says Hari Krishna Neupane from Shramik Sanjal, which advocates for migrant workers’ rights.

 The member-led organisation was founded to address the issues of Nepali workers in the Gulf and Malaysia.
-But over the years it has been catering to a growing number of European aspirants, who have paid traffickers exorbitant amounts for low-paying jobs in little-known East European or Balkan countries.
+But over the years Shramik Sanjal has been catering to a growing number of Europe aspirants, who have paid traffickers exhorbitant amounts for low-paying jobs in little-known East European or Balkan countries.

-But in the last two years, Croatia and Romania joined the Schengen zone, which allows document-free movement throughout the region’s 29 countries.
+In the last two years, Croatia and Romania joined the Schengen zone, which allows document-free movement throughout the region’s 29 countries.
 As such, these two countries have become even more attractive to Nepali workers.
-But they are competing for jobs in these countries with workers from all over South Asia, as well as poorer neighbouring Balkan countries.
+But they are competing for jobs in these countries with workers from all over South Asia, as well as poorer neighouring Balkan countries.

-A lot of Nepalis who are not able to secure jobs in new Schengen countries are increasingly shifting to other states that Nepali workers have never heard of, like Bosnia-Herzegovina, Albania, Serbia, and North Macedonia.
-According to the Department of Foreign Employment, over 1,500 Nepalis received labour permits for just these four countries in 2022/23.
-Between 2021 and 2023, 163 Nepalis received labour permits for Bosnia alone from zero in previous years.
+A lot of Nepalis who are not able to secure jobs in new Schengen countries like Croatia and Romania are increasingly shifting to other states that the Nepali workers have never heard of, like Bosnia-Herzegovina, Albania, Serbia, North Macedonia.
+According to the Department of Foreign Employment, over 1,500 Nepalis received labour permits for just these four countries in 2022/23 compared to only 163 the year before, and zero the year before that.

 Nepalis in Europe